Donald J. Delandro

-Donald Joseph Delandro (July 20, 1935 – January 29, 2021) was a United States Army brigadier general who served as Adjutant General of the United States Army from 1984 to 1985, the first African-American to serve in the position.
+Donald Joseph Delandro (July 20, 1935 – January 29, 2021) was an American military officer who was a brigadier general and Adjutant General of the United States Army from 1984 to 1985, the first African-American to serve in the position.

 Education

 He was a 1956 graduate of Southern University and A&M College with a B.S. degree in business administration.
 Delandro later earned an M.B.A. degree from the University of Chicago.

 Personal life

 Delandro was Catholic, a parishioner at St Joseph Catholic Church in Alexandria, Virginia.